Cupiennius

 Cupiennius, known by the common name bromeliad spiders or as the often confused name banana spiders, is a genus of araneomorph spiders in the family Trechaleidae, named by Eugène Simon in 1891.
 They are found from Mexico to northwestern South America, and on some Caribbean islands.
 Unlike the dangerously venomous Phoneutria, bites from these spiders typically have only minor effects on humans, and have been compared to a bee sting.

 Members of this genus come in a range of sizes, from cephalothorax lengths less than 9 mm to large species, with a cephalothorax length of 40 mm.
 The larger species are sometimes found far outside their native ranges in shipments of fruits, where they are frequently confused with Phoneutria spiders.

 Description

-These spiders hide during the day then come out to hunt during the night.
-They usually hide in particular plants, usually in bromeliads, agaves and the banana family.
+These spiders hide during the day, then come out to hunt during the night.
+They usually hide in particular plants, usually in bromeliads, agaves, and the banana family.
 They are medium to large spiders, and are usually a grey, brown or orange color.
 Sometimes owning a striped pattern.
-They have relatively longer legs then their bodies.
+They have relatively longer legs than their bodies.

 Retreat

-These spiders hide during the day then come out to hunt during the night.
+These spiders hide during the day, then come out to hunt during the night.
 They are quite specific with their retreats.
 They usually hide in bromeliads, agaves and the banana family.
-If these leaves are exposed they would usually stick together leaves or make tunnels by bending or rolling up leaves and pasting them with silk.
-The inside of the retreat is usually more humid then the outside during the day, usually being at 90% humidity, as drying up is a considerable risk for them.
+If these leaves are exposed, they would usually stick together leaves or make tunnels by bending or rolling up leaves and pasting them with silk.
+The inside of the retreat is usually more humid than the outside during the day, usually being at 90% humidity, as drying up is a considerable risk for them.